ronnyhdez/drawer/python.md

 There is one way to create the environmental variables in a file that we can include in the project and ignore it in the `.gitignore`.
 The steps for this are [here](https://developer.vonage.com/blog/21/10/01/python-environment-variables-a-primer#:~:text=Environment%20variables%20are%20variables%20you,it%20connects%20to%20the%20API.)

+## Working with pipenv

+If I have a project already started by someone else, and it have a pip file + `pipfile.lock` I can follow the next steps:

+ - I cloned the repo
+ - There is a pip file + pipfile.lock
+ - When on the directory, I run `pipenv install`
+ - When everything was already installed, I ran `pipenv shell`
+ - Then, I will see `(CEOS-research) (base) ronny@ronny:~/Documents/repos/github/ceos/CEOS-research$` in my terminal

+ If I want to check where my virtualenv is: `pipenv --venv`

+ If I installed a package with pipenv, it will be shown in the Pipfile.
+If I need to uninstall it, I can run `pipenv uninstall name_package`.
+This will remove the package also from the Pip files.

+ To activate the environment, that we are working on, we need to run `pipenv shell`

+ To check the status of the packages `pipenv check`